 6. The Miniature Silver Appleyard Duck

 This duck is the mini equivalent to the standard Silver Appleyard duck, developed in the 1980s by a man named Tom Bartlett.
 The miniature Silver Appleyard is less than half the size of the standard.
-These are cute little ducks with lively attitudes and affectionate personalities.
+These are a cute little miniature duck breed with lively attitudes and affectionate personalities.
 They enjoy foraging on garden pests, making them a great backyard pet for rural households that like to grow their own food.
 They are also raised for food, as their small compact bodies are fleshy.
 Like the Silver Bantam, the Miniature Silver Appleyard is a serious egg sitter, and owners must be aggressive gatherers.

 7. The Wood Duck